jvansanten/icetray-photospline/resources/docs/index.rst

 	result, this version is much faster than sequential calls to :c:func:`ndsplineeval` in applications like maximum-likelihood
 	fitting where both the value and entire gradient are required.

+C++ library reference
+^^^^^^^^^^^^^^^^^^^^^

+.. highlightlang:: cpp

+While the photospline evaluation routines are implemented in C, the library also provides a C++ wrapper interface for simple use cases.

+.. cpp:class:: I3SplineTable

+		An N-dimensional tensor-product B-spline surface

+	.. cpp:function:: unsigned GetNDim() const

+		:returns: The number of dimensions in this spline table

+	.. cpp:function:: int Eval(const double *coordinates, double *result, int gradients=0) const

+		Evaluate the spline surface at the given coordinates

+		:param coordinates: N-dimensional array of coordinates at which to evaluate the spline
+		:param result: Where to store the result
+		:param gradients: A bitmask indicating the type of basis to use in each dimension.
+If the bit corresponding to a dimension is set, the basis in that dimension will consist of the derivatives of the usual B-spline basis, and result
+		                  will be the gradient of the surface in that dimension.
+		:returns: 0 on success, non-zero otherwise